 For five seasons from 2003-07, Tommerdahl was the special teams coordinator and tight ends coach at Texas A&M. During his tenure with the Aggies, Tommerdahl helped lead the program to the Cotton Bowl (2004), Holiday Bowl (2006) and Alamo Bowl (2007).

-Tommerdahl’s special teams units at Texas A&M were also among the nation’s best, ranking in the top 25 in the nation in net punting in 2006 (25th, 37.00 nypp) and 2007 (5th, 39.17 nypp), and in kickoff returns in 2003 (10th, 23.90 ypr), 2006 (3rd, 26.08 ypr) and 2007 (20th, 23.54 ypr).
+Tommerdahl’s special teams units at Texas A&M were also among the nation’s best, ranking in the top 25 in the nation in net punting in 2006 (37.00 nypp, 25th) and 2007 (39.17 nypp, 5th), and in kickoff returns in 2003 (23.90 ypr, 10th), 2006 (26.08 ypr, 3rd) and 2007 (23.54 ypr, 20th).

 He coached current Chicago Bears’ tight end Martellus Bennett, who ended his Texas A&M career as the program’s all-time leader at the position in receptions and yards receiving.
-During the 2005 season at Texas A&M, Tommerdahl coached a pair of freshmen All-Americans in Bennett and punter Justin Brantly.
+During the 2005 season at Texas A&M, Tommerdahl coached a pair of Freshman All-Americans in Bennett and punter Justin Brantly.

 Tommerdahl spent the 2001 and 2002 seasons at Alabama as the program’s special teams coordinator and tight ends coach, helping the Crimson Tide to the 2001 Independence Bowl and 2002 SEC West Division title when the squad finished 11th in the final AP Top 25.